Key people and events of the American civil rights movement

 Formation of NAACP

-This organization fought for the civil rights of African Americans during the Jim Crow era and beyond.
+This organization fought for the civil rights of African Americans during the Jim Crow era and beyond, by trying to challenge the legal system that supported them.

 It is the oldest civil rights organization in the United States and has fought for equal rights for all African Americans.

-In 1954, the Supreme Court ruled in Brown vs Board of Education that segregated schools were unconstitutional.
+In 1954, the Supreme Court ruled in Brown v.
+Board of Education that segregated schools were unconstitutional.

 This landmark decision helped to bring about equal education for all races in the United States.